SiFTW/MitchellLabWebsite/content/home/hero.md

 **The Mitchell Lab is hiring**

 Come and work as part of a [prestigious UKRI Future Leaders Fellowship team](/project/rr-dlbcl/), tackling cancer with systems biology, in the beautiful and diverse city of Brighton.
-We're currently hiring a postdoc:

-1 x Computational systems biology postdoc.
+We're currently hiring a computational systems biology postdoc.
 Work alongside experimental and clinical scientists.
 4 years, with the opportunity to extend to 7.